Welcome to your student dashboard.

 For instance, the access link for the Digital Resource Library, which includes a digital copy of the slides, handouts and 30+ additional resources, is shown below:

-If you register for our Foundational PDC package or our online course, you can still upgrade at a later time.
-However, if you have registered from an in-person course we do ask that you complete the upgrade within ten days of completing your in-person permaculture design course.
+If you register for our In-person Foundational PDC package we ask that you complete the upgrade within ten days of completing your in-person permaculture design course.

 All online materials (i.e. videos, recordings and associated resources) are available indefinitely (our lifetime or yours) with the exception of the contour map.
 PDC Premium students will have access to the contour map for one year.